Cart is empty

 Michael Christopher Brown

-Michael was raised in the Skagit Valley, a farming community in Washington State.
-Often using a camera phone as a primary recording device, his current work documents conflict in the Democratic Republic of Congo.
+Michael Christopher Brown was raised in the Skagit Valley, a farming community in Washington State.
+Often using a camera phone as a primary recording device, his current work explores the ongoing conflict in the Democratic Republic of Congo.
 In Sakhalin (2008), he captured the remote Russian island, while Broadway (2009) focused on New Yorkers amidst the financial crisis.
-He also put together a series of works from road and train trips throughout...
+He also put together a series of works from...

 René Burri studied at the School of Applied Arts in his native city of Zurich, Switzerland.
 From 1953 to 1955 he worked as a documentary film-maker and began to use a Leica while doing his military service.